-- Section Candidate Watch a daily update of who has filed. - Contact Candidate for those candidates who have authorized our department to do so, we will post contact information for candidates. - Candidate's Statements of Qualifications once they are made public, we will post candidates who filed a Candidate's Statement of Qualifications. - Voter's Information Pamphlet contains any information on local measures as well as a list of State Legislative candidates who have accepted the Proposition 34 expenditure limits. - March 5, 2002 Candidate's Handbook if one copy is not enough, you can find all of the valuable information contained in this handbook online. - What's New With Elections includes information on new laws, such as 15-day voter registration and the "modified" closed primary. - Important Voter Information polling place lookup, sample ballot lookup, information on early voting, weekend voting, voting by mail, provisional voting, overseas voting, and voting at the polls.

-د Campaign Forms from the FPPC الاعتراكة

-- Application for a vote-by-mail ballot for voters to download and mail or FAX in.
-Campaigns conducting vote-by-mail drives are still required to obtain the uniform application from our office. - Voter Registration Forms voters can go online and complete a voter registration form that will be printed with the information and mailed to the voter for a signature to then be returned to the county elections official.
+- Candidate Watch a daily update of who has filed. - Contact Candidate for those candidates who have authorized our department to do so, we will post contact information for candidates with links to websites and e-mail for easy voter and media access. - Candidate's Statements of Qualifications once they are made public, we will post the Candidate's Statement of Qualifications for those candidates who have filed one. - ❖ Voter's Information Pamphlet contains information on local measures as well as a list of State Legislative candidates who have accepted the Proposition 34 expenditure limits. - ❖ March 2, 2004 Candidate's Handbook if one copy is not enough, you can find all of the valuable information contained in this handbook online. - ❖ What's New With Elections includes information on new laws, such as 15-day voter registration, expansion of permanent absentee voter status, etc. - ❖ Important Voter Information polling place lookup, sample ballot lookup, information on early voting, weekend voting, voting by mail, provisional voting, overseas voting, and voting at the polls. - Campaign Forms from the FPPC - Application for a vote-by-mail ballot for voters to download and mail or FAX in.
+Campaigns conducting vote-by-mail drives are still required to obtain the uniform application from our office. - ❖ Voter Registration Forms voters can go online and complete a voter registration form that will be printed with the information and mailed to the voter for a signature to then be returned to the county elections official. - ❖ District maps - Lists of Elected Officials - Information on Political Parties - ❖ Election Guidebooks "Information for Jurisdictions Consolidating Elections;" "How to Place a Measure on the Ballot;" "Voting Guide for Senior Citizens and Persons with Disabilities;" "How to Do a County Initiative;" "Guide to Writing Arguments, Rebuttals, and Analyses;" "Guide to Registering Voters;" "Guide to Recall for County, School District, Special District and Local Judicial Offices;" "How to Fill a Vacancy;" and more. - ❖ Poll Worker Applications and Information - Results from Past Elections - Voter Registration and Turnout History